 In this part, you will clearly convey why you’re sending this email:

-- For a personal reply, the content can be anything depends on what the receiver had written on the last email.
+- For a personal reply, the content can be anything depending on what the receiver had written in the last email.
 If they had asked/requested more than one thing, answer each question in a separate paragraph so your receiver can easily grasp your answers.
-There’re many examples below for you to learn how to write an email response.
+There’re many examples below for you to learn how to write a response email.

 “Thank you” is a must in almost every email.
 Some words such as “Thanks for the email!” is polite enough.
-You also can write a thank you ending sentence and another closure such as Yours sincerely, Best Regards, etc.
+You also can write a thank-you sentence and another closure such as Yours sincerely, Best Regards, etc.